All About Chess Pieces (Symbolism, Shape & Design)

 For instance, The King and Queen are fairly obvious, but are they based on any royalty in particular?
 And did you have any idea the slit in the top of the Bishop represents the end of an Elephants’s trunk?
 No, neither did I so I want to look a bit deeper and find out if that is just hearsay or what the story is of how it came to be that way.

 What about the difference in style between the pieces of European and Eastern origin?
-Are they based on any other symbolism that we might not be aware of, or are there more practical reasons for their shapes which you may have never considered?
+Are they based on any other symbolism that we might not be aware of, or are there more practical reasons for their shapes that you may have never considered?

-The article goes through each piece describing it’s symbolism as well what I learned about how these shapes became popularized over time.
+The article goes through each piece describing its symbolism as well what I learned about how these shapes became popularized over time.

 Types of Chess Pieces and What They Represent